abdussamadarefi/color-generator/README.md

 # Color Generator

 Generate random colors and pick colors from images and color palettes.
-This project was created to practice DOM manipulation, inspired by the "100 DOM Projects" course by Stack Learner, mentored by @mrhm-dev (HM Nayem) ([GitHub](https://github.com/mrhm-dev)).
+This project was created to practice DOM manipulation, inspired by the "100 DOM Projects" course by Stack Learner, mentored by [@mrhm-dev](https://github.com/mrhm-dev) (HM Nayem).

 ## Features added by me